DevMountain/learn-git/README.md

 ##Mini-Project 3: Group Project
 * We're essentially going to redo all the same steps we did in Mini-Project 2, but add one more step.

-### Step 1: Re-clone Your Fork
+### Step 1: Make another change
-* Re-clone your fork of this project to your local computer, make a change, add, commit, then push that change.
+* Make another change to your forked clone, add, commit, then push that change.

 * Go to your forked repo on GitHub and verify your change is there.